maykar/compact-custom-header/compact-custom-header/readme.md

 * Do not put inside a stack or any other container cards unless using panel view.

+* The clock will only display if you have set an icon to be the clock in the config.

 * To use with panel view, place as the last card of a vertical stack containing the panel card and this "card" like so:
 ```
     views: